History of Bulgaria: Republic of Bulgaria (since 1989)

 On 17 June 2001, Simeon II, the son of Tsar Boris III and himself the former Head of state (as Tsar of Bulgaria from 1943 to 1946), won a narrow victory in elections.
 The Tsar's party — National Movement Simeon II ("NMSII") — won 120 of the 240 seats in Parliament.
-Simeon's popularity declined quickly during his four-year rule as Prime Minister and the BSP won the election in 2005, but could not form a single-party government and had to seek a coalition.
+Simeon's popularity declined quickly during his four-year rule as prime minister, and the BSP won the election in 2005, but could not form a single-party government and had to seek a coalition.
 In the parliamentary elections in July 2009, Boyko Borisov's right-centrist party Citizens for European Development of Bulgaria won nearly 40% of the votes.

 Since 1989 Bulgaria has held multi-party elections and privatized its economy, but economic difficulties and a tide of corruption have led over 800,000 Bulgarians, including many qualified professionals, to emigrate in a "brain drain".
 The reform package introduced in 1997 restored positive economic growth, but led to rising social inequality.
 The political and economic system after 1989 virtually failed to improve both the living standards and create economic growth.
 According to a 2009 Pew Global Attitudes Project survey, 76% of Bulgarians said they were dissatisfied with the system of democracy, 63% thought that free markets did not make people better off and only 11% of Bulgarians agreed that ordinary people had benefited from the changes in 1989.
 Furthermore, the average quality of life and economic performance actually remained lower than in the times of socialism well into the early 2000s (decade).

-Bulgaria became a member of NATO in 2004 and of the European Union in 2007.
+Bulgaria became a member of NATO on 29 March 2004 and of the European Union on 1 January 2007.
 In 2010 it was ranked 32nd (between Greece and Lithuania) out of 181 countries in the Globalization Index.

 The freedom of speech and of the press are respected by the government (as of 2015), but many media outlets are beholden to major advertisers and owners with political agendas.
 Also see Human rights in Bulgaria.
 Polls carried out seven years after the country's accession to the EU found only 15% of Bulgarians felt they had personally benefited from the membership.